-The Certificate of Completion from Galveston College will be granted to the student who has made formal application for graduation and completes the following requirements:
+The Certificate of Completion from Galveston College will be granted to the student who has made formal application for graduation and who completes the following requirements:

-- 1. The prescribed technical competencies and curriculum for the work force education or occupational program as outlined see Programs of Study in this catalog (developmental courses may not be counted or used as hours towards the Certificate of Completion); - 2.
-Earn at least 25 percent of the total credit hours required for the certificate and at least 50 percent of the technical/workforce education courses required for the certificate at Galveston College; - 3.
-A minimum 2.0 cumulative grade point average on all work from Galveston College; - 4.
-Satisfied the requirements of the Texas Success Initiative (TSI), unless exempt; and, - 5.
-Satisfactorily settled all college financial obligations.
+- 1. The student must complete the prescribed technical competencies and curriculum for the work force education or occupational programs outlined in the Galveston College Catalog. - 2.
+The student must earn at least 25 percent of the total credit hours required for the degree and at least 50 percent of the technical/workforce education courses required for the degree at Galveston College. - 3.
+The student must have a 2.0 grade point average on all work from Galveston College. + - 4.
+The student must have satisfactorily settled all college financial obligations.